-‘A Practical Guide to Expert Evidence in Criminal Cases’ by Richard Padley
+‘A Practical Guide to the Use of Expert Evidence in Criminal Cases – Second Edition’ by Richard Padley

 ABOUT THE AUTHOR

-Richard presents a nationwide seminar series on the use of expert evidence in criminal trials, delivering presentations to practitioners on how to use and challenge DNA and cell site evidence in criminal trials as well as how best to utilise mental health procedures in the criminal justice system.
+Alongside publication of this book Richard presents a seminar series on the use of expert evidence in criminal trials, delivering presentations to both prosecution and defence practitioners on how to use and challenge expert evidence in criminal proceedings.

 - Chapter 1 – An Introduction to Expert Evidence – What is an expert report?
 Who can be an expert?
 The independence of expert witnesses